acidus99/folklore.org-export/Posts/183 - October 1983 - MacPaint Gallery.md

 ![](images/Macintosh/MacPaint_Gallery/picnic.jpg)

-The image on the left is an annoucement of a combined birthday party for seven Mac team members whose birthday was in early April, including myself, who was terrified of turning 30 at the time.
+The image on the left is an announcement of a combined birthday party for seven Mac team members whose birthday was in early April, including myself, who was terrified of turning 30 at the time.
 As a birthday gift, Susan made a jersey for me with a large hexadecimal number "1E"  (which is 30 in base 16) on it, so I could still say I was a teenager, at least in hexadecimal.

 The image on the right is for picnic held in July to celebrate the wedding of two members of the software team: programmer Larry Kenyon and librarian Patti King.
 Larry and Patti actually eloped in June; the picnic happened after they returned from their honeymoon.